ENSP-AI-Mentoring/ensp-ai-mentoring.github.io/index.md

 layout: default
 ---

-We are an collective of engineers and students from [National Advanced School of Engineering of Yaoundé](https://polytechnique.cm/) who are committed to promoting data science, big data and artificial intelligence to solve meaningful problems.
+We are a collective of engineers and students from [National Advanced School of Engineering of Yaoundé](https://polytechnique.cm/) who are committed to promoting data science, big data and artificial intelligence to solve meaningful problems.

 ## Members